 - Lastly, avoid the “f***-its”.
 This is the thought “Well, I keep being accused of it, so f*** it I’m going to cheat.”
 Don’t act out in frustration.
 If you feel this way, then it is time to leave or get your partner into real relationship work with you.

 P.S.
 Please use the comment block, not the feedback form, to talk about your experience with this issue.
 The feedback form is for use only if you wish to actually work with me and have questions about that.
+Also, no links, emails, marketing, or phone numbers in comments; they will be deleted.
 Thank you.